cosmos/ibc-go/e2e/README.md

 ### Prerequisites

-In order to run this workflow, a docker container is required with tags for the versions you want to test.
+- In order to run this workflow, a docker container is required with tags for the versions you want to test.

+- Have an upgrade handler in the chain binary which is being upgraded to.

 > It's worth noting that all github repositories come with a built-in docker registry that makes it convenient to build and push images to.